trueos/pcbsd/src-qt5/docs/README.md

 ```
 cd /path/to/your-build-directory
 git clone git://github.com/pcbsd/pcbsd.git
-cd pcbsd/docs/
+cd pcbsd/src-qt5/docs/
 ```

 ##Building the Documentation

-All of the following commands need to be run from /path/to/your-build-directory/pcbsd/docs/.
+All of the following commands need to be run from /path/to/your-build-directory/pcbsd/src-qt5/docs/.
 Three formats are currently available: HTML, single
 HTML, and PDF.
-The output of either HTML can be found in /path/to/your-build-directory/pcbsd/docs/_build/ and can be viewed in a web browser.
+The output of either HTML can be found in /path/to/your-build-directory/pcbsd/src-qt5/docs/_build/ and can be viewed in a web browser.
 The
-PDF output will be found in /path/to/your-build-directory/pcbsd/docs/_build/latex/PCBSD.pdf.
+PDF output will be found in /path/to/your-build-directory/pcbsd/src-qt5/docs/_build/latex/PCBSD.pdf.

-To build a local copy of the HTML, with a separate page for each chapter and that chapter's table of contents in the left frame with navigational links to browse between chapters, run the following command.
-This is the same format that is published at doc.freenas.org/9.3.
+To build a local copy of the HTML, with a separate page for each chapter and that chapter's table of contents in the left frame with navigational links to browse between chapters, run the following command:

 ```
 sphinx-build -b html . _build